- Lowenstein Clinic

 Meghan McCormack (J.D.
 2014) is the Director of the Center for Civic Engagement at the American University of Central Asia (AUCA), where she oversees the university's connection with and service to its surrounding communities, its service learning opportunities for students and faculty, and its educational offerings for the public at large.
 She additionally co-directs the NGO For Families, which works to empower disadvantaged citizens of the Kyrgyz Republic with legal knowledge, free representation in court, and the capacity to represent themselves in family law cases.
 Her prior work has included leading a multi-year study of gender beliefs for UN Women's Kyrgyz Republic office, researching Kyrgyz-Tajik border conflict as a Robina Post-Graduate Fellow and Fulbright Student Scholar, and supporting the UNFPA and UNDP to advance gender equality in Central Asia.
 During law school, she interned with the U.S. Department of Justice, Sullivan & Cromwell, and the Honorable Laura T. Swain of the Southern District of New York.
 She graduated from Harvard University in 2008 with a BA in Social Studies.

 Clare Ryan (J.D.
-2013) is pursuing a Ph.D. in Law at Yale Law School, with a focus on family law and comparative law.
-This fall she will begin a tenure-track position as assistant professor of law at Louisiana State University School of Law.
-She is the co-author, with Alec Stone Sweet, of A Cosmopolitan Legal Order: Kant, Constitutional Justice and the ECHR, published by Oxford University Press in 2018.
-She also serves as co-editor, with Judith Resnik, for the Yale Global Constitutionalism Seminar.
-Clare previously served as a law clerk for the Hon.
+2013; Ph.D. in Law 2020) is an Assistant Professor of Law at the LSU Paul M. Hebert Law Center.
+She will join the faculty at the University of Alabama School of Law in Fall 2022.
+Clare teaches courses in International Human Rights Law and Family Law.
+Her scholarship focuses on children's rights in domestic and international law.
+Recent publications can be found here.
+During her Ph.D. in Law, Clare served as co-editor, with Judith Resnik, for the Yale Global Constitutionalism Seminar.
+She previously served as a law clerk for the Hon.
 M. Margaret McKeown of the U.S. Court of Appeals for the Ninth Circuit.
-She spent her fellowship year at the European Court of Human Rights.
-After law school, Clare was a Visiting Assistant Professor of Political Science at Macalester College.
+Clare spent her fellowship year at the European Court of Human Rights.
 During law school, she was a Coker Fellow for Daniel Markovits; a Teaching Fellow for the Political Science Department; a member of the Advocacy for Children and Youth clinic; and submissions editor for the Yale Journal of International Law.
 Clare graduated from Macalester College in 2008 with a B.A. in Political Science.

 James Shih (J.D.
 2013) is currently the Director of Legal and International for SEMCorp Global, a leading supplier of lithium-ion battery components in electric vehicles and consumer electronics.
 Previously, James worked as an Associate in the Litigation Practice at Sullivan & Cromwell.
 He spent his fellowship year working in the chambers of President Theodor Meron at the International Criminal Tribunal for the former Yugoslavia in The Hague.
 Prior to his fellowship year, James served as a law clerk to Hon.
 Lorna G. Schofield in the Southern District of New York.
 In law school, James was a co-director of the Extraordinary Chambers in the Courts of Cambodia Project.